Meet the Wild Camels

-- Wild camels in ‘sight’
+- Wild camels often in ‘sight’

 Introducing…